minnalabs/generative-art/README.md

 #### Create and Store your API Keys

-Login to your Pinata account, click on your profile in the upper right corner, and select `API Keys` (regular version is fine, V2 is not needed).
+Login to your Pinata account, click on your profile in the upper right corner, and select `API Keys`.
 Create a new API key and store the `JWT` in your secure password manager.

 #### Config and Run upload.py